palpen/ProgrammingNotes/vim.md

 ```
 qq
-^"f:i"$,
+^i"f:i",
 q
 ```

+`i"` enters insert mode; `f:` finds the double colon and takes the cursor there; `i", inserts the final quote and the comma at the end of the line.

-records the macro and applies it to the first line.
-Then visually select the subsequent lines and do
+The final `q` stops the recording.
+Finally, visually select the subsequent lines and do

 ```
 :'<,'>norm @q